BrandynL/typescript-disciminated-union/README.md

 ```

 ## Other use-cases
-- This can be especially helpful when consuming unions in react via a react component
+- This can be especially helpful when consuming unions in react via React components
 ```typescript
 export const DiscriminatedUnionHandler = <
   V extends {},